Crazy-Jack/nips2023_shape_vs_texture/README.md

 Two visualizations are provided.

 1. Texture synthesis difference with / without Top-K neurons.
 The code that supports section 4.1 is documented inside `texture-synthesis-visualization`.
-To reproduce the results, first download the [pretrained VGG model](texture-synthesis-visualization/models/VGG19_normalized_avg_pool_pytorch) and place it manually inside `texture-synthesis-visualization/models/VGG19_normalized_avg_pool_pytorch` (A normal github pull would only provide a place holder, to download the model, either download manually or use git lfs).
+To reproduce the results, first download the [pretrained VGG model](texture-synthesis-visualization/models/VGG19_normalized_avg_pool_pytorch) and place it manually inside `texture-synthesis-visualization/models/VGG19_normalized_avg_pool_pytorch` (A normal github pull would only provide a place holder, to download the model, either download manually or use git lfs.
+Ensure the MD5 of the downloaded model to `5ef7cf6e11ebbdc1fe2e4f7c44d3f2b8`).
 After place the model in the correct folder, go to `texture-synthesis-visualization` and follow the instructions below to reproduce the results.
 Examples are shown below.

 ![](assets/visualization_2.png)